 - Email or call CSUMB Student Disability and Accessibility Center (SDAC) at 831-582-3672 promptly if you experience symptoms that impact your course work.

 Faculty and staff

 Contact your primary health care provider before visiting the provider's office to facilitate appropriate arrangements.

 If notified that you are confirmed to have COVID-19, complete the COVID-19 reporting form.
 CSUMB employees should email their manager with information related to a confirmed case of COVID-19.
-State employees should copy University Personnel and Corporation employees should copy Corporate Human Resources when sending this notice.
+State employees should copy Human Resources and Corporation employees should copy Corporate Human Resources when sending this notice.